Sheohar Lok Sabha constituency

 Sheohar Lok Sabha constituency is one of the 40 Lok Sabha (parliamentary) constituencies in the Indian state of Bihar.
-This constituency has been represented by veterans like Thakur Jugal Kishore Sinha an eminent freedom fighter and is known as the father of Cooperative Movement in India and Ram Dulari Sinha, former Union Minister and Governor.
+This constituency has been represented by veterans like Thakur Jugal Kishore Sinha a freedom fighter and is known as the father of Cooperative Movement in India and Ram Dulari Sinha, former Union Minister and Governor.
 Their son Dr. Madhurendra Kumar Singh has also contested from Congress in 1989 General Election.

 Assembly segments

 Presently, Sheohar Lok Sabha constituency comprises the following six Vidhan Sabha (legislative assembly) segments: